rnaefe/SakaiAutoAttend/README.md

 - **Automatic login**: Logs in to the Sakai platform without manual intervention.
 - **Class entry**: Automatically joins scheduled online classes.
 - **Customizable**: Can be adjusted to suit specific class schedules and user preferences.
+- **Telegram Bot**: Sends notifications to your Telegram when classes start and end.

 ## Installation